alban-read/M1-MICRO-FORTH/M1MicroForth.md

 The input normally just uses UNIX getline.

-You can load another file with FLOAD filename (from the ok prompt)
+You direct FORTH console to load from a file with FLOAD filename (from the ok prompt only)

 ##### Line input

-You can accept a line of text from the user with ACCEPT e.g.
+You can accept a line of text from a user with ACCEPT e.g.

 ```FORTH